Arbitrage equilibrium and the emergence of universal microstructure in deep neural networks: Optimally Robust Design

 \section{Optimally Robust Design}

 As we discussed in Sections~\ref{Effective utility of a connection and the distribution of weights} and \ref{Effective utility of a neuron and the distribution of neuronal output}, we see from Eq.~\ref{eq:POT-W-long} and Eq.~\ref{eq:POT-N-Z_q} that maximizing the potential ( $\Phi_w$ or $\Phi_{_N}$) is equivalent to maximizing the entropy ($\mathscr{S}_w$ or $\mathscr{S}_{_N}$) with the appropriate constraints.
 Hence, we call this network design procedure the \textit{maximum entropy design}~\cite{venkat2004secon, venkat2006maxentropy, venkat2007darwin, venkat2011supplychain}.
-The maximum entropy design distributes the connection weights (given by the lognormal distribution in Eq.~\ref{eq:connection-lognormal}) and neuronal iota (given by the lognormal distribution in Eq.~\ref{eq:neuron-lognormal} or Eq.~\ref{eq:neuron-lognormal-relu-x}) in the network in such a way that it maximizes the uncertainty about a wide variety of future datasets whose nature is unknown, unknowable and, therefore, uncertain.
+The maximum entropy design distributes the connection weights (given by the lognormal distribution in Eq.~\ref{eq:connection-lognormal}) and neuronal iota (given by the lognormal distribution in Eq.~\ref{eq:neuron-lognormal} or Eq.~\ref{eq:neuron-lognormal-relu-x}) in the network in such a way that it maximizes the information-theoretic uncertainty about a wide variety of future datasets whose nature is unknown, unknowable, and, therefore, uncertain.
 Thus, in maximum-entropy design, the network is optimized for all potential future environments, not for any particular one. \\

-Note that, for any particular dataset, one can design a weight distribution such that it will outperform the maximum entropy design with respect to the error function.
+Note that for any particular dataset, one can design a weight distribution such that it will outperform the maximum entropy design with respect to the error function.
 However, such a biased network may not perform as well for other datasets, while the maximum entropy distribution-based network is likely to perform better.
-For instance, if a network is overfitted on a specific dataset, then it might "memorize" these data and hence might not perform that well for other datasets. \\
+For instance, if a network is overfitted on a specific dataset, then it might "memorize" these data and hence might not generalize that well for other datasets. \\

-To prevent this, one uses techniques such as data segmentation, weight regularization, dropout, early stopping, etc. The effect of such procedures is to achieve robustness in performance on a wide range of datasets.
+To prevent this, techniques such as data segmentation, weight regularization, dropout, early stopping, etc., are used~\cite{hinton2010Boltzmann, srivastava2014dropout}.
+The effect of such procedures is to achieve robustness in performance on a wide range of datasets.
 The goal of such techniques is to accommodate as much variability and as much uncertainty as possible in test environments. \\

 This is what we achieve by maximizing entropy in our theory.
 Maximizing entropy is the same as maximizing the uncertainty and variability of future datasets.
 In our theory, this robustness requirement is naturally built in from the very beginning as an integral part of the effective utility and potential function formulation, not as \textit{ad hoc} afterthoughts to prevent overfitting.
 Therefore, the maximum entropy design leads to \textit{optimally robust design}.
 This design concept and the idea of using dropout to improve network performance were introduced by Venkatasubramanian earlier~\cite{venkat2004secon, venkat2007darwin, venkat2011supplychain} in a broader context of network design, which we have adapted here for deep neural networks.\\